 What is the solution to interference on channels?
+The solution to interference is to use non-overlapping channels

 Complete Activity 4.2.3.4 – Identify Channel Management Terminology

 What is a DoS attack and how can they be avoided in a wireless network?
+A Dos attack is when someone tries to overflow your internet access.
+To minimize the risk of a DoS attack due to improperly configured devices and malicious attack, harden all devices, keep passwords secure, create backups, and ensure that all configuration changes are incorporated off-hours.

 How does a CTS flood deny service to legitimate users?
+The attacker repeatedly floods the bss with clear to send (CTS) frames to a bogus STA.

 Why are SSID Cloaking and MAC address filtering considered weak security measures?
+Aps and some wireless routers allow the SSID beacon frame to be disabled.
+Wireless clients must manually identify the SSID to connect to the network.

 What is the difference between Open System Authentication and Shared Key Authentication?
+Open System Authentication is free for everyone to connect, like in a café.
+Shared Key Authentication is where you need to have a WEP, WPA or WPA2 key to authenticate.

 After reading about WEP, WPA, and WPA2, which method would you choose and why?

+I would use WPA for a home network and a WPA2 for a bigger network.

 What function does a RADIUS server play in network security?
+It’s an authentication server that provides more security.
+The user must be authenticated by the RADIUS server then users must authenticate using 802.1X standard.

 Complete Activity 4.3.2.6 – Identify the WLAN Authentication Characteristics